abdullmm/conceptNet/README.md

 # conceptNet
 Using ConceptNet, a Semantic Network Web Service I executed rest queries to display relationships between related concepts.
-The image above displays the forward and backward relationships for the concept "person."
+The current script displays the forward and backward relationships for the concept "person."